siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 the system "stores more data."
 It becomes better tuned to what should count as the return of the same pattern.

+But repeated accumulation still does not guarantee truth.
+A loop may accumulate the wrong regularity, stabilize a partial shadow, or become exquisitely tuned to one aspect while remaining blind to another.
+So resonance explains how recognition happens, not why every recognition should be trusted.

 ## Cognition as Recognition of Organization